-Okay, here’s your macroeconomic report for Week 47 of 2025.
+Okay, here’s your macroeconomic report for Week 47 of 2025, formatted as requested and incorporating a narrative approach.

 Update for Week 47 of 2025